pyload/pyload/docs/access_api.rst

 Calling Methods
 ===============

-In general you can use any method listed at the :class:`Api <module.Api.Api>` documentation, which is also available to the thriftbackend.
+In general you can use any method listed at the :class:`Api <pyload.Api.Api>` documentation, which is also available to the thriftbackend.

 Access works simply via ``http://pyload-core/api/methodName``, where ``pyload-core`` is the ip address or hostname including the webinterface port.
 By default on local access this would be `localhost:8000`.

 The return value will be formatted in JSON, complex data types as dictionaries.
-As mentionted above for a documentation about the return types look at the thrift specification file  :file:`module/remote/thriftbackend/pyload.thrift`.
+As mentionted above for a documentation about the return types look at the thrift specification file  :file:`pyload/remote/thriftbackend/pyload.thrift`.

 ==================
 Passing parameters